-So if you need a folding treadmill, then the Commercial 2950 might be the better option.
+So if you need a folding treadmill, then the Commercial 2950 is definitely the better option.

 The Nordictrack 2950 also has a stability bar under the console (see the pic above).
-This has a 3rd cooling fan (in addition to the two fans in the console) and extra room for things like your keys, remote etc. You don’t get this with the X22i.
+This offers extra storage where you can put your keys, phone, remote etc.

-So which machine is better for you – the Nordictrack 2950 vs X22i?
+So which machine is better for you – the Nordictrack 2950 or X22i?

 Well, the X22i has the advantage of the higher incline which lets you burn calories faster.
 It also has a deeper decline for better crosstraining.